Residential Alterations: Adding A Pool

-If you’re considering dipping your toes into a home renovation this summer, then it’s good to know that a residential alteration can add significant value to your home.
+If you’re considering dipping your toes into a home renovation this summer, then it’s good to know that residential alterations can add significant value to your home.
 Adding a pool, for example, can take your home to the next level by increasing its resale value as well as give your family a great amount of joy and relief from those hot summer days.

-But if you’re looking to add a pool to your home exterior, then planning is very important and there are definitely a few things to consider before taking the plunge.
+But if you’re looking to add a pool to your home’s exterior, then planning is very important and there are definitely a few things to consider before taking the plunge.
 Here, our residential alteration experts at Miller Construction & Design share five important elements to consider when adding a pool.

 1. Establish Your Budget

 Determining how much you’re able to spend upfront is important to help you figure out which designs and considerations are right for you, when installing a pool.

 Adding a pool to your home is a very exciting investment and residential alteration for you and your family to enjoy but it can come with a hefty price tag.
 Determine how much you have to spend and set your budget.
 Once you’ve set your budget, you’ll be able to figure out what you can afford in terms of the size, design, and detail of your pool.
 What’s important to keep in mind is that even though there is a big upfront cost for adding a pool, it often yields a high return on your investment.

 2. Determine Your Pool Size

 Deciding on the size of your pool is dependent on how large your yard is.
 Choose a size that works with your home exterior to maximize your yard space.

 When choosing the size of your pool that works best with your yard, it is important to think about where you want to position it.
 If you have a smaller yard, for example, then you might want to consider building the pool against the boundary of your home instead of the center, so your backyard space won’t be cut in half.
 Another important thing to think about when choosing the right pool size, is to consider who is going to be using it the most.
 If it’s mainly for your young kids to use, then it probably doesn’t need to be big enough for laps.